Parent Workshops & Support

 A parent and Primary teacher at Montessori Journey

 Infant-Parent Classes (currently not available)

 We offer classes for parents with children two months old to pre-walking.
 Our focus is supporting you to aid your child's language development, movement, social-emotional development, and self-care.
 Learn more and register on our website.

 Aid to Life provides instructions for movement, communication, independence, and self-discipline based on Montessori principles.
 The format is easy to understand and apply immediately.
-Presentations include video as well as step-by-step guidelines and tips for supporting very young children.
+Presentations include videos as well as step-by-step guidelines and tips for supporting very young children.